 “T-, Titama!
 Titama!
 It’s Muturangi!”
 Jojo said.

-Jojo was standing in the corner by the doorway and watching as instructed, holding his crowbar.
-Muturangi and the three others from upstairs, Bash, Thrash and Jupiter, filled the entry to the room.
+Jojo stood in the corner and watched as instructed, holding his crowbar, as Muturangi and the three others from upstairs, Bash, Thrash and Jupiter, filled the entry to the room.
 The three younger men were all armed.
 Bash had a machete, Thrash a length of chain, and Jupiter was carrying a pair of knives.
 It was obvious they were ready for a fight to the death, her death.